General educational content. Escrow laws vary by state. Verify specifics with a licensed attorney or escrow professional. Data verified April 2026.

 How long does escrow take when buying a house?

-Purchase escrow typically takes 30 to 60 days from accepted offer to closing.
-The exact timeline depends on inspection scheduling, appraisal turnaround, and mortgage underwriting speed.
-Cash purchases without financing contingencies can close in as little as 7 to 14 days.
+Purchase escrow typically takes 30 to 45 days from accepted offer to closing day, according to 2025 ICE Mortgage Technology data.
+The main drivers are inspection turnaround (7-14 days), appraisal scheduling (7-21 days), and mortgage underwriting (14-30 days).
+Cash purchases without financing contingencies can close in 7 to 14 days.

 Who chooses the escrow company?